Fishers are preparing to chase big barramundi at Kimberley Coastal Camp Apex Kununurra Barra Bash on the Queen’s Birthday long weekend.

 The competition, to be held from 25 – 27 September, is now in its 22nd year and celebrates the amazing barra fishing opportunities in WA’s East Kimberley.

-A host of great prizes will be up for grabs at this year’s Barra Bash including the main prize of a Quintrex F390 Explorer boat fitted with a Suzuki 25HP four-stroke outboard — donated by Steve Cooke and the crew from Ord Mechanical Services — and a trailer, all you need to do is catch a barra measuring more than 55cm to be in the running.
+A host of great prizes will be up for grabs at this year’s Barra Bash including the main prize of a Quintrex F390 Explorer.
+This speccy boat will be fitted with a Suzuki 25HP four-stroke outboard — donated by Steve Cooke and the crew from Ord Mechanical Services — and a trailer, all you need to do is catch a barra measuring more than 55cm to be in the running.

 Registration is $50 for adults, with all juniors (15 years old and under) receiving free entry.
 Fishers can register at Ski Beach from 10am to 5pm on Friday and from 6am to 12pm on the Saturday with all fish needing to be entered by 3pm on Sunday.